-The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC® Organics, PC® Blue Menu, PC® Black Label Collection, no name, Farmer's Market, Everyday Essentials®, Life at HomeTM, T&T®, Quo BeautyTM and Life Brand.
+The Company markets control brand products in the food, health and beauty and general merchandise categories under a number of brand names, including but not limited to: President's Choice, PC[®] Organics, PC[®] Blue Menu, PC[®] Black Label Collection, no name, Farmer's Market, Everyday Essentials[®], Life at HomeTM, T&T[®], Quo BeautyTM and Life Brand.

 The Company also offers Joe Fresh branded apparel, accessories and footwear in many of its grocery stores (including in some stores through the PC ExpressTM service).
-In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, online at joefresh.com and in Shoppers Drug Mart stores (a limited assortment).
-Joe Fresh products are also available outside of Canada at certain third-party retailers.
+In addition, the Company offers Joe Fresh products in stand-alone Joe Fresh stores in Canada, online at JoeFresh.com and in Shoppers Drug Mart stores (a limited assortment).
+Joe Fresh products are also available through a third-party retailer in parts of the United States.